 How to Use Diatomaceous Earth in the Garden

-Snails and slugs really hate DE.
+Snails and slugs really hate this DE.
 Because the tiny dead planktons are so sharp, they will injure snails and slugs that crawl over them.
 Those slugs and snails will eventually dehydrate and die.

 The process also works for getting rid of aphids, caterpillars, and other soft-bodied insects.
 You can even use it to kill cockroaches, fleas, beetles, and a few more hard shell insects.